YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 ## ImageNet-21K [2]

+ImageNet-21K has 14,197,122 images for 21,841 classes.

-split to 36 sub-datasets after resize to 336 x 336 x 3
+We resize this iamges of different sizes to 336 x 336 x 3.

-The size of individual sub-datasets after splitting has been reduced from 1.3 TB to 27.27 GB.
+For spectral method, we split the dataset into 36 sub-datasets.

 Input size : 56 x 56 x 3;